 Here, you’ll find a sandstone arch, over 50 feet in the air, providing dramatic views of the surrounding landscape.

 The town is believed by some to have “energy vortexes” that are supposed to be conducive to healing and meditation.
+And I loved seeing a flutist soaking up the energy high in the red rocks!

 The New Age-y vibes can be felt throughout town, with plenty of crystal shops and quirky art galleries to be explored if you need a break from the great outdoors.